Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 If you need to scale out small units of work you might consider splitting your handlers into smaller vertical slices of functionality and deploying them on their own endpoints.

-NOTE: Before scaling out via the distributor make sure that you have [increased the maximum concurrency on your current endpoint](/nservicebus/operations/tuning.md#tuning-throughput).
-The default concurrency level is set to 1 meaning sequential processing of messages.
-Also make sure that the **MaximumConcurrencyLevel** is increased on the endpoint that is the distributor node to allow it to forward messages in parallel to the workers.
+NOTE: Before scaling out via the distributor make sure that you have [increased the maximum concurrency on the endpoint](/nservicebus/operations/tuning.md#tuning-throughput).
+The default concurrency level is set to 1, meaning that messages will be processed sequentially.
+Also make sure that the **MaximumConcurrencyLevel** is increased on the endpoint that is the distributor node, in order to allow it to forward messages to the workers in parallel.

+NOTE: Increasing the maximum concurrency level on the distributor allows the distributor to forward messages to workers concurrently.
+Increasing the concurrency on the workers might not lead to increased performance if the executed code is multi-threaded.

 ## How does it work?